 And clearly a story it is.

 I tiptoed in and began writing short 12-minute prompts.
 I sat in my favorite coffee shop, put my headsets on, set my timer and let the words pour out.
-I didn’t worry what was coming out, I just wrote.
+Moreover, I didn’t worry what was coming out, I just wrote.
 Timer went off, I was done.
 Her process took away my fear, got me sharing my stories and more importantly got me to stop asking the question if I was a writer or not.
-I free fell into the experience of working with her and letting myself be guided and slowly found my voice.
-After a month, I found myself rushing to my coffee shop and relishing my time to write.
+I free fell into the experience of working with her and slowly found my voice.
+So, after a month, I found myself rushing to my coffee shop and relishing my time to write.

 My book is in the works now and I know definitively that I’ll be the one writing it, however long it takes.
-I’m prepared to enjoy the journey and I get excited imagining what I’ll create now that I’ve shifted my belief to stating that “I am a writer.”
+I’m prepared to enjoy the journey.
+I get excited imagining what I’ll create now that I’ve shifted my belief to stating that “I am a writer.”

 Sometimes we carry around an old label that’s outdated, untrue and holds us back from reaching our full potential and serving those we’re meant to serve.

 What label are you holding onto about yourself that no longer serves you?
 I encourage you to do the introspective work to shift it.
 Let it go and bring in one that supports you to do what you know you’re meant to do.

 Any thoughts you’d like to share, please do.